 5. Have fun - With the way design is today, don't fret if your wine glasses aren't directly above your knife.
 The tablescape police is not going to come barging in and rain on your parade.
 Try and do what looks and feels right on your table.

 This is your home you are setting - NOT the Royal Wedding.

 "Perfection is not just about control.
 It's also about letting go."

-So let go and have fun with your tablescaping!
+Unless it's a formal setting, let go and have fun with your tablescaping!